-Chef Leah Chase’s Creole gumbo features a medley of shrimp, crab, chicken, ham and sausage.
-Shrimp Clemenceau is a combination of shrimp with butter, garlic, peas and potatoes.
+Chef Leah Chase offers a buffet of Creole dishes for lunch.
+Creole gumbo brims with shrimp, crab, chicken, ham and sausage.
+Shrimp Clemenceau combines shrimp, garlic, peas and potatoes.
 Reservations accepted.
 Lunch Tue.-Fri., dinner Fri.
 Credit cards. $$

-Rabbit and sausage jambalaya is kicked up to “supreme” with the addition of shrimp, tasso and crawfish tails.
-Smoked duck quesadillas are topped with orange sauce and salsa.
+Jambalaya features rabbit and smoked pork sausage and the “supreme” version adds shrimp, tasso and crawfish tails.
+Smoked duck quesadillas are served with orange sauce, salsa and sour cream.
 No reservations.
-Lunch, dinner and late night daily.
+Lunch, dinner and late-night daily.
 Credit cards. $$

-Catfish Charles features two deep-fried 9-ounce catfish fillets and a panko-breaded potato cake topped with Cajun crawfish cream sauce and Parmesan, and served with roasted corn and peppers.
-Cajun chicken pasta features grilled chicken, mushrooms, green onions, roasted peppers and sun-dried tomatoes tossed in garlic Cajun cream or chardonnay sauce over fettuccine.
+Catfish Charles features two deep-fried catfish fillets, roasted corn, peppers and a panko-breaded potato cake topped with Cajun crawfish cream sauce and Parmesan.
+Chicken pasta includes grilled chicken, mushrooms, green onions, roasted peppers, sun-dried tomatoes and garlic tossed in Cajun cream sauce over fettuccine.
 Reservations recommended.
 Dinner Thu.-Sat., brunch Sun.
 Credit cards. $$$

 Traditional American breakfast in the morning gives way to spicy Thai soups and basil-steeped coconut curries at lunch and dinner.
 No reservations.
 Breakfast and lunch daily, dinner Mon.-Sat.
 Credit cards. $